input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 #### Upgrading from GHC 8.10 to GHC 9.6

 The latest version of GHCJS is based on a fork of GHC 8.10.7.
-We spent a significant amount of time adapting the code generator to support GHC head.
-In practice it meant:
+We spent a significant amount of time adapting the code generator to support GHC HEAD.
+In practice this meant:
-  - adding support for new primops, especially sized primitives
+  - Adding support for new primops, especially sized primitives.
-  - adapting to ghc-bignum changes
+  - Adapting to ghc-bignum changes.
-  - adapting to internal changes
+  - Adapting to internal changes.
-  - fixing support for polymorphism in kinds
+  - Fixing support for polymorphism in kinds.
-  - fixing support for unlifted newtypes
+  - Fixing support for unlifted newtypes.
-  - fixing support for unboxed sums
+  - Fixing support for unboxed sums.
-  - many other fixes...
+  - Many other fixes...

 #### Fixing some performance issues

 As we haven't ported GHCJS's Compactor, output size was predictably incredibly large.
-So we've spent time reimplementing a crucial piece of the Compactor&#151renaming and shortening of local variables&#151using a different approach which ended up being faster than GHCJS's compactor.
-For the GHC devs out there, we replaced a FastString with its FastString unique, so it was only made possible after removing Text and switching from Text to FastString.
+So we've spent time re-implementing a crucial piece of the Compactor&#151renaming and shortening of local variables&#151using a different approach.
+Our new approach ended up being faster than GHCJS's compactor.
+For the GHC devs out there, we first replaced the `Text` type that the Compactor was built around with `FastString`, and then replaced `FastString` with its `Unique`.
+Thus making comparisons in the Compactor constant rather than linear time for each identifier.
+These optimizations were only made possible after removing `Text` and switching from `Text` to `FastString`.

 #### Removal of custom file extensions and support for JavaScript pragmas